soopertramp/soopertramp/README.md

  💞️ I’m looking to collaborate on:

-     any data science and machine learning related projects
+     Any data science and machine learning related projects

 📫 How to reach me: